-In this section we discuss the use of the object model, dynamic model, and functional models of OMT for designing multimedia information systems applications.
+In this section, we discuss the use of the object model, dynamic model, and functional models of OMT for designing multimedia information systems applications.

-3.1 THE OBJECT MODEL
+3.1 The Object Model

 The object model captures the static aspects of the application.
 That is, it represents all of the entities of the application, and the relationships between them at a single moment in time.
 The object-oriented data model of OMT has the inherent capability of modeling the real world of interest naturally.
 It also provides an intuitive graphical representational scheme which an application designer could use to communicate with the client.
 We use the term entities to represent not only the objects of the object model, but also the classes, associations, relationships, links, events, and activities.
 The concepts of the object model include objects, classes, attributes, operations and methods, links and associations, composite objects, class hierarchy and inheritance, metadata and constraints.
 We only discuss the essential aspects in this paper.
-Note that there is not standards object model.
-Therefore, one has to take care of defining the various constructs like generalization and aggregation.

 As in most object models, objects with similar properties are grouped into a class.
 The object instances of the class inherit these properties.
 For example, a group of aircraft could be represented by an AIRCRAFT class while a group of missions could be represented by a MISSION class.
 Missions PPP and QQQ could be instances of the MISSION class while aircraft AAA and BBB could be instances of the AIRCRAFT class.
+Figure 2 illustrates the notion of classes and instances.